Strategies To Increase Customer Loyalty And Turn Your Customers Into Raving Fans

 So, where do you start?

 Don’t worry, we have you covered.
-Stick to these 5 customer loyalty-building strategies and you’ll turn your customers into raving fans:
+Stick to these five customer loyalty-building strategies, and you’ll turn your customers into raving fans:

 1. Continually Collect Feedback From All Stakeholders

 The most beloved brands are the ones that listen to their customers, their employees, and everybody in between.
-That’s because the only way to know what you’re doing right and what you’re doing wrong you have to consistently collect feedback.
+That’s because the only way to know what you’re doing right and what you’re doing wrong is to collect feedback consistently.

-This means checking in with your customers, your support reps (employees on the frontlines), and monitoring your online presence (social media, and review sites).
+This means checking in with your customers and your support reps (employees on the front lines), and monitoring your online presence (social media and review sites).

 2. Align Your Brand Identity With Your Customers’ Values

 How well do your brand’s espoused values resonate with your customers?
-A study published in the Harvard Business Review concluded that 64% of customers were able to develop a stronger relationship with a brand when their personal values aligned with the values of the company.
+A study published in the Harvard Business Review concluded that 64% of customers could develop a stronger relationship with a brand when their values aligned with the company’s values.

-What this means for you is that, to create a meaningful bond with your customers, you need to develop a strong value set that your target consumer identifies with.
+To create a meaningful bond with your customers, you must develop a strong value set with which your target consumer identifies.

 For the first 40 years of its existence, Subaru wasn’t profitable.
-Only after they align their brand’s identity with their target consumers’ values did Subaru’s demand take off resulting in an 8 consecutive year record-breaking growth.
+Only after they aligned their brand’s identity with their target consumers’ values did Subaru’s demand take off, resulting in eight consecutive years of record-breaking growth.

 3. Set Customer Expectations So You Can Exceed Them

-The old customer service adage “under-promise and over-deliver” still holds up, but before you can deliver the kind of customer service that wows customers, you have to first set yourself up for success by setting your customer expectations.
+The old customer service adage “under-promise and over-deliver” still holds up.
+Still, before you can deliver the kind of customer service that wows customers, you must set yourself up for success by setting your customer expectations.
 Start with these three cornerstones:

 • Be truthful in your marketing and honest during the sales process.